 During the Industrial Revolution, humans began burning coal, natural gas, and oil to power machines for manufacturing and transportation.
 Since then, we have burned more fossil fuels each decade, releasing vast amounts of carbon dioxide that were previously stored in the ground into the atmosphere.
 Before the Industrial Revolution, the atmospheric concentration of carbon dioxide was about 280 ppm.
 When continuous observations began at Mauna Loa in 1958, carbon dioxide concentration was roughly 315 ppm.
 On May 9, 2013, the daily average concentration of carbon dioxide measured at Mauna Loa surpassed 400 parts per million for the first time on record.

 Explore this interactive graph: Click and drag to display different parts of the graph.
 Squeeze or stretch the graph in either direction by holding the Shift key down while you click and drag.
 The graph (source data) shows atmospheric carbon dioxide abundance measured at NOAA's Mauna Loa Observatory on Hawai'i.
 Abundance is shown in parts per million (ppm); values show the number of molecules of carbon dioxide per million molecules of dry air.
-The gray line shows monthly measurements-its regular up-and-down pattern reflects seasonal changes in plant growth.
-The red line shows the annual trend, calculated as the average value for the previous 12 months.
+The bright red line shows monthly measurements-its regular up-and-down pattern reflects seasonal changes in plant growth.
+The dark red line shows the annual trend, calculated as the average value for the previous 12 months.

 The vast majority of climate scientists are concerned that the dramatic rise in carbon dioxide is causing the planet to warm.
 Likely consequences of global warming include sea level rise, shifting precipitation patterns, expansion of areas affected by drought, increasing numbers of severe heat waves, and more intense precipitation events.